Wearing Masks in the Community and Workplaces

 - Repeat step 2.

-While wearing a non-medical mask or face covering, it is important to avoid touching your face.
+While wearing a mask, it is important to avoid touching your face.
 If you do touch your mask or face, you should immediately wash your hands with warm water and soap for at least 20 seconds.
 You can also use hand sanitizer with a 60-80% alcohol base.

 Masks and face coverings are only effective if worn properly.
 Uncovering your nose or mouth while wearing one: